joshuadavidnelson/disable-blog/README.md

 - Update "homepage settings" in Customizer to match admin page experience for setting front page & blog page.
 - Hide or remove post category and post format options on writing settings page.
 - Remove the widget submenu from the Appearance menu, if there are no widget areas.
-- Remove biographical informtion from user/profile page (and yoast & genesis versions) if author archives are a) disabled or b) only support "post" post type.
 - Unit & CI tests.
 - In permaliks page:
 	- Change the "post name" and `sample-post` on the permalink settings page to be "Page Name" and `sample-page`.